wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ## Open-Source History

 The word "kubernetes" is the ancient Greek word for people who pilot cargo ships – "helmsman" in English.
-Thus why Kubernetes experts are called "captains", and why associated products have nautical themes, such as <a target="_blank" href="https://wilsonmar.github.io/helm/">Helm</a>, the package manager for Kubernetes.
+That's why Kubernetes experts are called "captains", and why associated products have nautical themes, such as <a target="_blank" href="https://wilsonmar.github.io/helm/">Helm</a>, the package manager for Kubernetes.

 Kubernetes is often abbreviated as <strong>k8s</strong> (pronounced "kate"), with 8 replacing the number of characters between k and s.
 Thus, <a target="_blank" href="https://k8s.io/">https://k8s.io</a> redirects you to the <strong>home page for Kubernetes software</strong>: